-Join a Permaculture Design Course in Bali this August for a multi-cultural experience learning ecological design, bamboo building and sustainable living.
-Learn practical principles and strategies in permaculture whilst meeting an incredible range of environmental entrepreneurs in one of the most abundant permaculture settings in the world.
-You will be introduced to local Balinese farmers that have for decades interwoven permaculture principles into their cultural and agricultural practices.
-Join a growing movement of hundreds of thousands of people in Bali and worldwide dedicated to fostering positive ecologically based solutions of how we provide for ourselves and the environment.
+Join a Permaculture Design Course in Bali this July & August for a multi-cultural experience learning ecological design, bamboo building and sustainable living.
+Learn practical principles and strategies in permaculture whilst meeting environmental entrepreneurs in one of the most abundant permaculture settings in the world.
+You will be introduced to Balinese farmers that have for decades interwoven permaculture principles into their cultural and agricultural practices.
+Join a growing movement of thousands of people worldwide dedicated to fostering positive ecologically based solutions of how we provide for ourselves and the environment.

 WHAT YOU WILL LEARN:

 You will be given a personalized tour of Green School and Green Village and learn how Green School is pioneering education using permaculture principles and nature education.
-You will learn how to transform a wild grass into a beautiful building material from the bamboo architects and designers who were involved in building the school and some of the most cutting edge natural bamboo homes in the world.
-You will learn different ecological food production systems in Green School’s bamboo Aquaponics that was designed by Orin and his team at IBUKU gardens.
-You will learn how to follow the design process and create onsite designs at Green School and The Kul Kul Farm.
+You will learn how to transform a wild grass into a beautiful building material from the bamboo architects and builders who were involved in building the school and some of the most cutting edge natural bamboo homes in the world.
+You will learn different ecological food production systems and how to follow the design process to create onsite designs.
 Learning will be facilitated with a mixture of classroom time, tours, excursions, discussions and hands-on workshops.

 WHO SHOULD TAKE THIS COURSE?